 Morphy Richards' machine matches the Oster Expressbake for its low price, as well for its relatively healthy set of features.

 Its fast bake mode, as the name suggests, can even get you a completely baked loaf in 50 minutes, the sort of turnaround that means you don't have to leave it on overnight or plan around it too much.

 Of course, if you do want to, a delay timer means that you can leave it overnight for bread in the morning.
 You also have the option of three loaf sizes, to make sure that you're not throwing away unused bread in a couple of days' time.

 Russell Hobbs 23620

-An alternative option at the exact same price-point is offered by this Russell Hobbs maker, which has a really similar set of options but might suit you if you're a fan of the brand, or if you want a black unit in particular.
+Russel Hobbs' 23620 has a really similar set of options to Panasonic's offering, but might suit you if you're a fan of the brand, or if you want a black unit in particular.

 Its own fast-bake option takes 55 minutes, in comparison, and smart touches like a keep-warm setting and the option to select how dark you want your crusts are welcome.

 Up to 13 hours of delay also mean that the all-important "wake up to the smell of fresh bread" test is passed.
 A dishwasher-safe bread pan and kneading blade will also make for easy cleanups.